PennTURBO/Turbo-Documentation/drivetrain.md

 Drivetrain contains an automated benchmarking feature, which can be called with the command "run benchmark".
 This process will run the full Drivetrain stack and log performance and node-based statistics in a folder created inside the "benchmarking" folder.
 This output will allow you to see the time that each stage of Drivetrain took to run, as well as the number of nodes in the graph of certain types of interest at various stages in the Drivetrain process.
 It will also count the total number of triples in the graph at each stage.

-Note that the Benchmarking process includes a call to the Medication Mapper, meaning that all relevant technologies (Solr, R) must be set up before calling this.
+Note that the Benchmarking process includes a call to the Medication Mapper, meaning that all relevant technologies (Solr, R) must be set up if you desire to benchmarking this segment.
+Otherwise the output will indicate that Medication Mapping was "SKIPPED".

 ###### Running Drivetrain with a precompiled .jar